cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 It's best to use a model that matches your processor as closely as possible.

-The `iMac17,1` SMBIOS is recommended for Skylake desktops if you have an iGPU+GPU combo.
+The `iMac17,1` SMBIOS is recommended for Skylake desktops if you have an iGPU+GPU combo or just the iGPU.

 The `iMacPro1,1` SMBIOS should be used if you only have a dGPU.
 These two options are the only Macs that shipped with Skylake CPUs.

 ## Readme

 - Read everything first and be careful
-- Tested on macOS Catalina 10.15.7 and Big Sur up to 11.3
+- Tested on macOS Catalina 10.15.7 and Big Sur up to 11.4

 ## macOS Updates